Big Island of Hawaii

 Spend your morning on a a daytime guided snorkeling trip on a boat.
 We’ve already recommended some of the island’s best snorkeling spots, but others are best reached from the sea.
 There are several companies that offer half-day snorkeling tours; most of them leave from Keauhou Bay, south of the town of Kona.
 We highly recommend Fair Wind Cruises.
 They offer two morning snorkel cruises, both of which take you to great snorkel spots: the Kealakekua Snorkeling Tour and the Kona Coast Snorkel Tour which takes you to Kealakekua Bay, where Captain James Cook died and his monument still stands.
 This incredible bay is home to remarkable sea life – some of the most colorful on the entire island.
 You might even see dolphins in the bay while you snorkel!

 During the afternoon, you’ll have another opportunity to explore Kona.
-Your evening activity (snorkeling with manta rays!) will start sometime around 7pm, but you’ll need to check in about half an hour before that (check your confirmation; it varies a bit depending on the time of year).
-So you might want to grab some appetizers in town beforehand.
+Your evening activity (snorkeling with manta rays!) will start sometime around 7pm, but you’ll need to check in about half an hour before that (check your confirmation; it varies a bit depending on the time of year) so you might want to grab some appetizers in town beforehand.
 Then head south to Keauhou Bay for a magical night snorkeling with manta rays.
 Several companies offer similar tours, but we highly recommend Fair Wind Cruises.
 This will be one of the highlights of your trip.
 You’ll finish pretty late, and Kona shuts down on the earlier side.
 We recommend trying to grab dinner at Magics Beach Grill after your tour.

 Day 10: Return Home